 Before you begin house hunting, get an idea of where you stand by getting a mortgage pre-approval.

-What’s a mortgage broker?
+What’s best a bank or a mortgage broker?

 A mortgage broker is a licensed specialist that has access to multiple lenders, often buying bulk loans and securing discounted insurance rates as a result.
 This allows them to offer mortgages with more competitive rates than you might find walking into your local bank branch.
 Many of these loans themselves originate at the big banks, meaning they’re not any less liquid than what you would get at major lender.